thanos-io/thanos/docs/components/query.md

                                  returned gRPC certificates.
 See
                                  https://tools.ietf.org/html/rfc4366#section-3.1
       --web.route-prefix=""      Prefix for API and UI endpoints.
 This allows thanos UI to be served on a sub-path.
+Defaults to the value of --web.external-prefix.
+This
-This option is analogous to --web.route-prefix of
+                                 option is analogous to --web.route-prefix of
                                  Promethus.
       --web.external-prefix=""   Static prefix for all HTML links and redirect